 We identified going concern as a key audit matter (see section 2 of this report).
-Based on the work described in our response to that key audit matter, we are required to report to you if we have anything material to add or draw attention to in relation to the Directors' statement in Note 1 to the financial statements on the use of the going concern basis of accounting with no material uncertainties that may cause significant doubt over the Partnership and Company's use of that basis for a period of at least twelve months from the date of approval of the financial statements.
+Based on the work described in our response to that key audit matter, we are required to report to you if we have anything material to add or draw attention to in relation to the Directors' statement in Note 1 to the financial statements on the use of the going concern basis of accounting with no material uncertainties that may cast significant doubt over the Partnership and Company's use of that basis for a period of at least twelve months from the date of approval of the financial statements.

-We have nothing to report in these respects, and we did not identify going concern as a key audit matter.
+We have nothing to report in these respects.